 Is it safe to visit?

-The good news is yes Patpong is perfectly safe to visit.
+The good news is yes it is perfectly safe to visit.
 As a main tourist spot it is heavily policed and well lit.
-Tourist police boxes can be found at both ends of Patpong 1.
+Tourist police boxes can be found at both ends of the main shopping soi’s.
 The Thai tourist police are specially trained to deal with tourists and their issues.

 Using caution is advisable when travelling, and here is no different.
 Keep wallets, purses and other valuable items close and secure.
 Do not follow any hawkers down dim lit side streets.
 Check your purchases and change before leaving the stall.
 Be respectful of Thai culture.